ssbc/docs/intro-to-using-sbot.md

 ```

 In this example, the `root` and `branch` keys are the relations.
-SSB automatically builds an index based on these links, to allow queries such as "all messages with a `repliesTo` link to this message."
+SSB automatically builds an index based on these links, to allow queries such as "all messages with a `root` link to this message."

 ---